openAIP/openaip-openair-parser/README.md

 # OpenAIR Format Parser

-A highly configurable [OpenAIR](http://www.winpilot.com/usersguide/userairspace.asp) parser for Node.
-The parser can also be configured to validate and fix defined geometries.
-The parser supports parsing the **original** v1 and the **extended** v2 OpenAIR format.
+A highly configurable [OpenAIR](https://github.com/naviter/seeyou_file_formats/blob/main/OpenAir_File_Format_Support.md) parser for Node.
+The parser can also be configured to validate and fix the parsed airspace geometries.
+Both the original `version 1` and the extended `version 2` of the OpenAIR format are supported.
-For more informations on the v2 format, please see the Naviter format specification here: [https://github.com/naviter/seeyou_file_formats/blob/main/OpenAir_File_Format_Support.md](https://github.com/naviter/seeyou_file_formats/blob/main/OpenAir_File_Format_Support.md).

-### Reads **original OpenAIR version 1** airspace definitions with `version: 1`:
+### Reads original OpenAIR version 1 airspace definitions:

 ```text
 AC R